jchen9619/Sentiment-Analysis-for-SEC-10-k-Reports/README.md

 **AbbVie Inc., Item 1A** <br>
 "Successful(ly)", "Adversely"<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The <mark style="background-color: #FFFF00">**successful**</mark> discovery, development, manufacturing and sale of biologics is a long, expensive and uncertain process.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The <div style="background-color: #FFFF00">**successful**</div> discovery, development, manufacturing and sale of biologics is a long, expensive and uncertain process.
 There are unique risks and uncertainties with biologics.
 For example, access to and supply of necessary biological materials, such as cell lines, may be limited and governmental regulations restrict access to and regulate the transport and use of such materials.
 In addition, the development, manufacturing and sale of biologics is subject to regulations that are often more complex and extensive than the regulations applicable to other pharmaceutical products...Biologics are also frequently costly to manufacture because production inputs are derived from living animal or plant material, and some biologics cannot be made synthetically.
 Failure to <mark style="background-color: #FFFF00">**successfully**</mark> discover, develop, manufacture and sell biologics—including Humira—could <mark style="background-color: #FFFF00">**adversely**</mark> impact AbbVie's business and results of operations.

 **Pfizer Inc., Item 1A** <br>
 "Litigation", "Loss", "Adversely"<br>